CyberMiles/tim-research/ethereum_vyper/vyper.md

 ## Global variables

-Global variables can be set (at the top of your file) like this
+State variables can be set (at the top of your file) like this.
+Notice that we created a public getter for both of these state variables.

 ```

-#Global variables
+#State variables
 helloMessage: public(bytes32)
 owner: public(address)